-Law Firm OverviewAitken Robertson Professional Corporation is a law firm that specialized in professional legal representation of your interests when it comes to fighting impaired driving charges.
-We are experienced criminal lawyers.
-Established in 1984, our lawyers have over 70 years combined experience.
+Aitken Robertson Professional Corporation is a criminal defence law firm that specializes in professional legal representation and looking out for the best interests of their clients when it comes to fighting impaired driving charges, DUI and other criminal matters.

 Areas of Law

-Articles Published by Aitken Robertson Professional Corporation
+Articles Published by Aitken Robertson, Professional Corporation

 Canada - Trial by Judge or Machine?
 What Will the Supreme Court Decide in R. v.
 Anic St- Onge Lamoureux?